Reviewed by Harsh Desai · Last reviewed:

 Best for

-Google Antigravity is an agent-first development platform that reimagines the IDE for the agentic era.
-It shifts your role from coder to orchestrator, managing multiple autonomous AI agents that work synchronously across your code, browser, and terminal.
+Google Antigravity is an agent-first development platform from Google that reimagines the IDE for the agentic era.
+It shifts your role from writing every line to orchestrating multiple autonomous AI agents that work together across your editor, terminal, and browser, and it ships with a free Individual plan that gives most hobbyists enough weekly headroom to test the workflow.

 What Google Antigravity does:

-• Multi-Agent Orchestration Use the Mission Control Manager view to spawn, orchestrate, and monitor multiple autonomous agents working on different parts of your project.
+- •Multi-agent orchestration the Mission Control Manager view spawns, monitors, and parallelises multiple autonomous agents across different parts of your project from one dashboard.

 Limitations:

-• Quota cuts of up to 97% in January 2026 — users reported their weekly token allowances were slashed dramatically after the preview period ended.
-Some went from 300M+ input tokens per week to under 9M with no advance warning, effectively crippling active projects overnight.
+- •Quotas were cut up to 97% in January 2026 preview-period users reported weekly token allowances slashed from 300M+ to under 9M without notice, which broke active projects overnight.

-• Pricing is opaque — credits aren't clearly defined — Google has not published a clear explanation of what one credit buys inside Antigravity.
-This makes it impossible to budget accurately before starting a project.
+- •Credit pricing is opaque Google has not published a clear breakdown of what one credit buys inside Antigravity, so accurate budgeting before a project is impossible.

-• Performance degraded after the preview period — multiple users report the tool began hallucinating more, using shorter effective context windows, and appearing to quietly route to cheaper underlying models after an initial strong period.
+- •Performance degraded post-preview multiple users report more hallucinations, shorter effective context windows, and apparent silent routing to cheaper underlying models after the initial strong period.

-• Context window fills fast and then slows the whole session — Antigravity stores full conversation history to maintain project state, but this grows quickly and consumes significant compute.
-Long sessions become noticeably slower and less accurate as context accumulates.
+- •Long sessions slow down Antigravity stores full conversation history to maintain project state, but context fills fast and the session becomes noticeably slower and less accurate as it accumulates.

 Our Verdict